Full coverage of the 2016 Tim Kaine vs. Mike Pence Vice Presidential debate.

 : straw mansee definition - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it.

-: While Pence did say Putin was a "stronger" leader than Obama, he never said he was a "better" leader.[13]
+: Pence said Putin was a "stronger" leader than Obama, NOT that Putin was a "better" leader than Obama.[11]

 : half truthsee definition - a statement that is essentially true, but lacking critical information and presented as the whole truth.